joolstorrentecalo/gitlab-foss/doc/development/gems.md

 ### Specifying dependencies for the Gem

-While the gem has its own `Gemfile`, in the actual application the top-level `Gemfile` for the monolith GitLab is used instead of the individual `Gemfile` sitting in the directory of the gem.
+It is important to note that while the gem has its own `Gemfile`, in the actual application the top-level `Gemfile` for the monolith GitLab will be used instead of the individual `Gemfile` sitting in the directory of the gem.

 This means we should be aware that the `Gemfile` for the gem should not use